-The January 11 (full day), 13, 14, 15, 18, 20, 22 (half days) session will be Virtual Instructor-Led using ZOOM technology.
+The July 12 (8:30 – 4:30 Eastern Time), 13, 14, 15, 16, 19, 20 (8:30 – 12:30 Eastern Time) session will be Virtual Instructor-Led using ZOOM technology.
 The Applied Alternative Dispute Resolution Workshop is the most challenging and most unique mediation workshop we offer and for many it is the final piece in their Executive Certificate in Conflict Management.
 It is very hands-on and there are fewer lectures than in the other workshops.

 You will deal with complex mediation issues such as: use of pre-mediation caucuses, closing the gap between parties, dealing with ethical challenges and multi-party disputes.

 You will participate in eight challenging mediation role plays, each of which is coached.
 The role plays are followed by instructor-led debriefs on advanced mediation and conflict resolution skills.
 The role plays will cover key skills for dispute resolution and mediation including:

 - dealing with parties who withhold or mislead on important facts;

 - how to mediate with lawyers and with unrepresented parties;

 - working from and towards a draft agreement;

 - handling ethical challenges, harassment issues, racism, strong emotions, and